“There’s no such thing as bad weather, just bad clothes.”

 TABLE OF CONTENTS

-When it comes to clothes, your body gets hot in two ways:
+When it comes to your clothes, your body gets hot in two ways:

 - Air getting trapped – Fabrics like wool and cashmere are great in the winter because their fibers create little pockets that trap air.
-Those little air molecules are heated by your body, keeping your warm.
-In the warmer months, you want exact opposite to happen.
-You want air flowing freely away from you.
+Those little air molecules are trapped, getting heated by your body to keep you warm.

 AN EXPERT CHIMES IN: